MrCocoNuat/mrcoconuat.github.io/assembly-instructions/variant-1.md

 The button switch controls main power to the whole circuit.

 On first install of the cell, the Charge and Protect module may refuse to output power.
-Plugging in a USB cable to the connector to start a charge impulse will kick the module into operation.1
+Plugging in a USB cable to the connector to start a charge impulse will kick the module into operation.